MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-memory-dump.md

    ![Decompilation](../debugger/media/diagnostic-analyzer-decompilation.png)

-1. In the decompiled source below it is evident that an asynchronous Task (ConsumeThreadPoolThread) is calling a synchronous blocking function, which our analzer noted we should avoid.
+1. In the decompiled source below it is evident that an asynchronous Task (ConsumeThreadPoolThread) is calling a synchronous blocking function, which our analyzer noted we should avoid.

     > [!NOTE]
     > The "DoSomething()" method that contains a WaitHandle.WaitOne method, which is blocking the current thread pool thread until it receives a signal.